This page last updated: June 4, 2021

 Following the advice from the Ministry of Health and the BCCDC, residents are also reminded and encouraged to take the following steps to stay healthy and prevent the spread of infections:

-We will respond to phone calls and emails during regular hours, 8:30am - 4:30pm Mon - Fri
+Staff will respond to phone calls and emails during regular hours, 8:30am - 4:30pm Monday - Friday

-- Public washrooms in parks open from 7am to 9pm (Kinnickinnick park washroom is closed)
+- Public washrooms in parks open from dawn to dusk and cleaned once daily.

 - Council meetings will continue but will be accessible by watching on You Tube and submitting questions to email@example.com.

-With waves of international news about the spread of the novel coronavirus (COVID-19), and its declaration from the World Health Organization Wednesday as a pandemic illness, the District of Sechelt is preparing for potential impact.
-The municipality continues to monitor the spread of the 2019 novel coronavirus (COVID-19) and its potential impacts on the community and is making some operational changes to manage the situation.
-The District is in regular contact with Health Emergency Management BC and Vancouver Coastal Health.
+The municipality continues to monitor the spread of the 2019 Novel Coronavirus (covid-19) and its potential impacts on the community and is making some operational changes to manage the situation.
+The District is in regular contact with provincial health authorities, Emergency Management BC, and Vancouver Coastal Health.

 - Municipal services will continue as usual.